 Introduction

-This modern slavery and human trafficking statement (“statement”) is made pursuant to section 54 of the Modern Slavery Act 2015.
-It applies to Arthur J. Gallagher Holdings (UK) Limited and each of the companies listed in Appendix 1, as well as the UK branch of Arthur J Gallagher Nordic AB, a company incorporated and regulated in Sweden (referred to as the “Companies”, “our”, “we” or “us”).
+This modern slavery and human trafficking statement ("statement") is made pursuant to section 54 of the Modern Slavery Act 2015.
+It applies to Arthur J. Gallagher Holdings (UK) Limited, each of the companies listed in Appendix 1, and the UK branch of Arthur J. Gallagher Nordic AB, a company incorporated and regulated in Sweden (together referred to as the "Companies", "our", "we", or "us").

-This statement is in respect of the financial year ending 31 December 2024 and outlines the steps that we have taken and continue to take to ensure that modern slavery and human trafficking are not taking place within any part of our business or in any of our supply
+This statement is in respect of the financial year ending 31 December 2025 and outlines the steps that we have taken and continue to take to ensure that modern slavery and human trafficking are not taking place within any part of our business or in our supply chain.

-We are committed to implementing effective systems and controls to ensure neither slavery nor human trafficking occur within any part of our business or in any of our supply chains.
-Our ongoing commitment to ethics has been integral to the ultimate parent company of the Companies, Arthur J. Gallagher & Co, since it was established in 1927.
+We remain focused on ensuring that neither slavery nor human trafficking takes place in any part of our business or supply chains.
+Integrity and ethical conduct have been at the centre of the ultimate parent of the Company, Arthur J. Gallagher & Co.'s culture since its founding in 1927.

-Arthur J. Gallagher & Co, its subsidiaries and affiliates, including the Companies (together the “Group”) employs approximately 71,000 employees worldwide, with around 7,000 employees based in the United Kingdom.
+Arthur J. Gallagher & Co., its subsidiaries and affiliates (the "Group"), employs over 70,000 employees worldwide, of which over 9,000 are based in the United Kingdom.

 The services we offer encompass (re)insurance risk placement, risk consulting, underwriting services, and (re)insurance claims management.
 These services span a wide spectrum of insurance classes and are provided to both commercial and personal lines customers as well as insurers.

-The Companies seek to promote best practices, and formal policies are in place that establish a governance and control framework for suppliers.
-This framework includes the use of auditable sourcing and evaluation processes for supplier selection, the agreement of transparent and regulatory compliant contractual terms, and continuous monitoring of supplier performance and risk.
+We maintain governance and control framework for supplier oversight.
+This framework includes an auditable sourcing and evaluation processes for supplier selection, the agreement of transparent contractual terms, and continuous monitoring of supplier performance and risk.

-In 2024, we undertook a physical review of our India operations as part of an ongoing programme to verify the working environment.
+In 2025, we undertook a physical review of our India operations as part of an ongoing programme to verify the working environment.
+Gallagher's India based Operational Centre of Excellence ("GCOE"), conducted a modern slavery risk assessment of its supplier base and issued a modern slavery attestation questionnaire to its top 24 suppliers, achieving a 100% response rate.

 Our procurement team require new suppliers to complete a Request for Information ("RFI"), as part of the selection and on-boarding process, to assess their ability to comply with a range of requirements including legal, regulatory and financial.
 This includes compliance with modern slavery and human trafficking reporting requirements.

-As determined by spend and risk, our critical service suppliers to the Companies are also required to provide comprehensive information and disclosures through our Environmental, Social and Governance (“ESG”) Supplier Attestation Questionnaire.
+As determined by spend and risk, our critical service suppliers to the Companies are also required to provide comprehensive information and disclosures through a Supplier Attestation Questionnaire.
 This includes modern slavery, human trafficking and labour standards, and aids us in continuously improving our approach to supply chain management and the prevention of modern slavery and human trafficking.

-The Companies are committed to upholding the highest standards of moral, professional, and ethical behaviour.
+The Companies are focused on upholding the highest standards of moral, professional, and ethical behaviour.
 We prioritise acting with integrity and transparency in all our business relationships.
 We therefore expect our suppliers to comply with the Gallagher Global Standards of Business.
-These standards can be accessed by visiting: https://www.ajg.com/about-us/global-standards/.
+These standards can be accessed by visiting:https://www.ajg.com/about-us/global-standards/.

-The ‘Gallagher Way’ serves as a statement of our shared values and forms the foundation that underpins the Group culture.
-In addition, a Professional Standards Manual (“PSM”) is in place and accessible by all staff.
-This suite of core policies reinforces our commitment to upholding the highest professional standards and ethics, both within the workplace and in our business dealings with others.
+The 'Gallagher Way' serves as a statement of our shared values and forms the foundation that underpins the Group culture.
+In addition, a Professional Standards Manual ("PSM") is in place and accessible by all staff.
+We consider that this suite of core policies promotes the highest professional standards and ethics, both within the workplace and in our business dealings with others.

 The Companies have various policies and processes aimed at minimising the risk of modern slavery and human trafficking.
 These measures also encourage the reporting of any concerns related to these issues.
 Some of these policies and processes include: